tharunrajsoma/Contact-Manager-Using-MEAN-Stack/README.md

 ```

 ### Get the Code
-Either clone this repository or fork it on GitHub and clone your fork:
+Either clone this repository or fork it on GitHub and clone your fork.
 ```
   git clone https://github.com/tharunrajsoma/Contact-Manager-Using-MEAN-Stack.git
   cd contact-list-application